dsanchezp18/econ899/notebooks/notes.md

     - DD weights weird, event study better
     - IPC sections to brooad, must be more specific, but lose power
     - should consider section A more specifically, survey dat.a
-    - Patent applications do not necessarily mean innovation.
-How many of these get granted?
-Data.
-In introduction, likely.